RedMadRobot/figma-export/README.md

 ### iOS properties
 * `ios.xcassetsPath` — Relative or absolute path to directory `Assets.xcassets` where to export colors, icons and images.
+* `ios.xcassetsInMainBundle` — Is Assets.xcassets located in the main bundle?
 * `ios.colors.useColorAssets` — How to export colors?
 Use .xcassets and UIColor (useColorAssets = true) extension or extension only (useColorAssets = false)
 * `ios.colors.assetsFolder` — Name of the folder inside `Assets.xcassets` where colors will be exported.
 Used only if `useColorAssets == true`.
 * `ios.colors.nameStyle` — Color name style: camelCase or snake_case